-Established in 2000 as part of the Alfred P. Sloan Industry Studies Program and now affiliated with the Industry Studies Association, the Center for Paper Business and Industry Studies (CPBIS) at the Georgia Institute of Technology (GT) is one of 23 Industry Studies Program Centers.
+Established in 2000 as part of the Alfred P. Sloan Industry Studies Program and now affiliated with the Industry Studies Association, the Center for Paper Business and Industry Studies (CPBIS) at the Georgia Institute of Technology is one of 23 Industry Studies Program Centers.
 CPBIS is a tax exempt, non-profit Center whose mission is to create and disseminate knowledge and further the understanding of business, management, organizational and social issues of importance to the paper industry.
-It does so by engaging key Industry organizations and personnel and academic institutions representatives – principally through GT and its associated colleges and Centers, including the Renewable Bioproducts Institute (RBI, formerly the Institute of Paper Science and Technology).
+It does so by engaging key Industry organizations and personnel and academic institutions representatives – principally through Georgia Tech and its associated colleges and Centers, including the Renewable Bioproducts Institute (RBI, formerly the Institute of Paper Science and Technology).

 - Dr. Patrick McCarthy, Director

-- Dr. Tom McDonough, CPBIS Newsletter Editor and IPST Professor Emeritus
+- Dr. Tom McDonough, Emeritus CPBIS Newsletter Editor and IPST Professor

-- Aselia Urmanbetova, Data and Website Manager
+- Aselia Urmanbetova, Former Data and Website Manager, Currently Volunteer Staff

 Knowing the competitive environment and having a deep appreciation of the technological, global, and social forces that impact the industry is fundamental to its sustainability.
 CPBIS provides research and knowledge resources that inform industry leaders and other stakeholders.
 CPBIS’ mission encompasses several important elements:

 - Establish a collaborative and interdisciplinary academic community that understands the paper Industry;

 - Study the industry and provide research results of high, practical value to industry decision makers;

 - Create reports, data, and other knowledge products that inform industry, researchers, analysts, and other paper industry stakeholders;

 - Encourage and support Ph.D. and M.S. graduate students from a variety of disciplines to work in areas and on topics relevant for the paper industry.